RobertsMiles/site/src/guides.md

         print: no
         sources: [lrclib, google, genius, tekstowo]
         synced: no

+Keep in mind that this config is a work in progress!
+For example, I don't think that the lyrics downloader is working, but I don't care enough to fix it.

 You should really read the [documentation](https://beets.readthedocs.io/en/stable/guides/main.html) before using this program, but essentially, whenever I import music from any path on my system, this config will have the properly formatted music placed in `/mnt/audio/music`, with the unformatted music being deleted.